learn-co-curriculum/dsc-oop-intro-v2-4/README.md

 ## Introduction

 In this section, you'll be introduced to the concept of Object Oriented Programming (OOP).
+OOP has become a foundational practice in much of software development and programming, allowing developers to build upon each other's code in a fluent manner.

 ## Objectives